valariems/valariems.github.io/reading-list.md

 order: 2
 ---

-Interesting and educational articles I've run across about UI, UX, design and development that I want to share a revisit.
+Interesting and educational articles I've run across about UI, UX, design and development that I want to share and revisit.
 <br>
 <br>